-The governors use the same definitions (sibling, parent, home address) as those of Nottinghamshire County Council - these are published in the "Admissions to schools: guide for parents".
+The governors use the following definitions these are also published in the "Admissions to schools: guide for parents".

 Home residence - The child's place of residence is taken to be the parental home, other than in the case of children fostered by a local authority, where either the parental address or that of the foster parent may be used.
 If a child's parents live at separate addresses, the address where the child permanently spends at least three 'school' nights (that is, Sunday, Monday, Tuesday, Wednesday or Thursday) will be taken to be the place of residence.
 Addresses of other relatives or friends will not be considered as the place of residence, even if the child stays there for all or part of the week.
 Evidence that a child's place of residence is permanent may also be sought and this should prove that a child lived at the address at the time of the application.
 Informal arrangements between parents will not be taken into consideration.
 For families of service personnel with a confirmed posting to the area or crown servants returning from overseas to live in the area, Nottinghamshire County Council will accept a Unit postal address or quartering area address for a service child and treat it in the same way as a home address.